-Alpaca wool is, more than ever, a product with ecological stakes.
+More than ever, Alpaca wool is a product with ecological stakes.
 It is a sustainable and responsible product that is little known to the general public.

 The alpaca, of the camelid family, lives mainly on the South American continent.
 The majority of the alpaca population lives freely in the Andes Cordillera, up to 4,880 metres above sea level.

-We trust entirely in the know-how of the Peruvians for the manufacture of our various products.
-All alpacas live in freedom in the Peruvian mountains in their natural habitat.
+We trust entirely in the expertise of the Peruvian manufactures for our various products.
+All alpacas live in freedom in the Peruvian mountains, their natural habitat.
 Their shearing is done with respect for the animal and at the most favourable time for its well-being.
-All our items are produced on site in order to have access to the expertise of local weaving techniques.
+All our items are produced on site in order to have access to local skills and weaving techniques.

-Alpaca fibre has been able to respond to both ecological and sustainable issues.
+Alpaca fiber has been able to respond to both ecological and sustainable issues.

-Alpaca fibre does not contain lanolin.
-It is a greasy substance and sometimes allergenic to different skin types.
+Alpaca fiber does not contain lanolin which is a greasy substance and sometimes allergenic to different skin types.